 2 teaspoons of active dry yeast

-1 ½ tablespoons of granulated sugar
+1 ½ tablespoons of granulated sugar2 teaspoons of active dry yeast

 1 ¼ cups of warm water (you may need ± ¼ cup more, I know I did)